awzhou/main-website/content/post/new-features/index.md

   focal_point: Smart
   preview_only: false
 ---
-New features, including event listings are coming to this website.
+New features, including event listings, are coming to this website.
 Keep an eye out for further updates in the coming days.